exiang/open_hub_wiki/Optimisation.md

 Caching solve this problem.
 All meta are cache for a day, and these caches are remove when there's changes to the value by override model `afterSave()`.

 ### Relation
-Model like `organization` load all related necessary objects `afterFind` as below:
+Model like `organization` load all related necessary objects in `afterFind` as below:

 ```php
 protected function afterFind()